dymodi/dymodi.github.io/Research/Literature-Reviews/Scene-Ambience-Sensing-Monitoring-Related-Works.md

 ---
 author: Yi DING
 layout: post
-title: Related Works of Scene/Ambience Sensing/Monitoring for Context Sharing
+title: Related Works of Context/Scene/Ambience Sensing/Monitoring
 date: May 6, 2019
 ---

-Scene/Ambience Sensing/Monitoring and Context Sharing are two related topics.
+Context/Scene/Ambience Sensing/Monitoring and Context Sharing are two related topics.

+Dina Katabi is also working on context